 Here’s the redemption order for coupons:

-- Manufacturer coupons: These coupons are applied to your item first.
+- Paper or Store Manufacturer Coupons: These coupons are applied to your item first.

-- Smart Coupons: Next, Smart Coupons are applied.
-(But only if they’re Family Dollar store coupons and not manufacturer coupons.)
+- Store Smart Coupons: Next, Smart Coupons are applied — but only if they’re Family Dollar store coupons and not manufacturer coupons.

-- $5 off $25 or similar: These are applied last and your total must reach the minimum ($25) after all coupons are applied.
+- “$5 off $25” Store Coupons (or similar): These are applied last and your total must reach the minimum after all coupons are applied.

-- Ibotta rebate: Redeem Ibotta rebates anytime after you complete your purchase.
+- Cash-Back App Rebate (like Ibotta): Redeem Ibotta rebates soon after you complete your purchase.

 It’s fairly easy to get items for half-price when you combine a coupon and a sale.
-Target this savings amount for all your purchases and you’ll be safe.
+Target this savings amount for all your purchases and you’ll feel like an accomplished supersaver.

 You can find these on the shelf mixed in with regular-price merchandise or on dedicated “clearance shelves.”

-8. Look for “Price Drop” signage — that’s your signal to use your coupons!
+11. Look for “Price Drop” signage — that’s your signal to use coupons!

-You can find tons of brands from the likes of Procter & Gamble, Pepsi or Hershey’s for one dollar.
-Look for the sign in stores or check out current $1 WOW! offerings online.
+You can find tons of brands from the likes of Procter & Gamble, Pepsi, or Hershey’s for $1.
+Look for the “$1 WOW!” signs in stores or check out current $1 WOW! offerings online.